klingebj/shamir_bip39_2039/README.md

 The package uses what we will call the 'BIP39-2039' mnemonics.

-- BIP39-2039 mnemonics use a dictionary of size 2039 (a prime number) than of size 2048 (used in BIP39 mnemonics)
+- BIP39-2039 mnemonics use a dictionary of size 2039 (a prime number) instead of size 2048 (used in BIP39 mnemonics)
 - All BIP39-2039 mnemonics are valid BIP39 mnemonics (so you can use them with your hardware wallet, etc)
 - All BIP39-2039 mnemonics can be shared with SSS, where the *shares are also valid BIP39-2039 mnemonics* (and therefore also valid BIP39 mnemonics)
 - BIP39-2039 mnemonics of length N are determined by the first N-1 words.
 So for example when creating a 24-word mnemonic you only get to choose 23 words.
 The last word is reserved as a special checksum.